 The Division of Student Affairs comprises departments promoting the intellectual, cultural, personal, social, moral, financial, physical and psychological development of Virginia Commonwealth University students.
 The division provides administrative support for key policies of the university, including the VCU Honor System and the University Rules and Procedures.
-Visit the Division of Student Affairs online for updated information throughout the year at students.vcu.edu.
+Visit the Division of Student Affairs online for updated information throughout the year.

 Office of Multicultural Student Affairs

 The OMSA features cultural programs, discussion groups, student organizations, scholarship opportunities and much more in an effort to strengthen the university’s sense of community through cultural appreciation.
-Visit omsa.vcu.edu for additional information.
+Visit the OMSA website for additional information.

 Office of Student Conduct and Academic Integrity

 This office supports the educational mission of the university by educating students about appropriate behavior and fostering a community supporting academic success.
-Visit their website for more information at students.vcu.edu/studentconduct.
+Visit their website for more information.

 Residential Life and Housing

 This unit provides safe, inclusive and well-maintained facilities where intentional communities are built to empower residents in their academic excellence, citizenship and personal growth.
-Visit their website for more information at housing.vcu.edu.
+See the Residential Life and Housing website for more information.

 Student Media Center